 npm install clutch-hub-sdk-js

-- DAO governance — roadmap, not shipped
+- DAO governance is on the roadmap, not in the code.

-- APIs may change without notice
+- APIs may change without notice.

 Open source